Missing medication doses seriously affects senior health

 3. They think it’s not worth the cost

 Medication can be expensive, but even when it’s affordable, some people think it’s not worth it.
-They may feel like their health condition isn’t a big deal, so why spend money on medication?
+They may feel like their health condition isn’t a big deal, so why spend money on medicine?

 In the short run, it might seem like not taking medication is a good way to save money.
 But in the long run, it will likely cost significantly more in hospital and medical bills when a health crisis hits.